toradex/meta-toradex-security/docs/README-secure-boot-k3.md

 3. The A53 SPL (inside `tispl.bin`) loads `u-boot.img` and likewise asks TIFS to verify the `ti-secure`-wrapped U-Boot payload before jumping into it.

 On HS-SE devices, any image that fails verification — or that arrives without a `ti-secure` certificate at all — is rejected and the boot stops.

+#### Reproducible bootloader binaries

+By default, the signing step embeds a random serial number and a validity period based on the current time in every certificate it generates.
+Two builds of the same sources therefore produce different `tiboot3.bin`, `tispl.bin` and `u-boot.img`, even though nothing about the images has changed.

+Setting `TDX_K3_SECBOOT_REPRODUCIBLE = "1"` makes the certificates deterministic: the serial number is derived from the data being signed, and the validity period runs from `SOURCE_DATE_EPOCH` to the end of 2049.
+Rebuilding the same sources with the same keys then produces byte-identical bootloader binaries.

+The end date is not arbitrary: it is the latest one that X.509 encodes as `UTCTime`, and the boot ROM of the K3 SoCs cannot parse a certificate whose validity is encoded as `GeneralizedTime` - which is what any date from 2050 on requires.
+A device given such an image **does not boot at all**.
+Nothing in the boot flow checks whether the certificate has expired, so the date itself carries no meaning; only its encoding does (inferred from [AM6412: TI supports for tiboot3 certificates with validity beyond 2049](https://e2e.ti.com/support/processors-group/processors/f/processors-forum/1491915/am6412-ti-supports-for-tiboot3-certificates-with-validity-beyond-2049)).

+This is worth enabling if you re-sign bootloader binaries with your own keys, since it lets you verify a re-signed image by comparing it byte for byte against one produced by the build.
+It is off by default, so that a build only changes how its certificates are generated when it asks for it.

 ### Fusing the keys into the SoC